royans/GeminiLiveSupport/README.md

 Welcome to the Technical Support Assistant, a powerful, real-time multimodal chat application powered by the Google Gemini API.
 This application serves as an expert on Google Workspace products, allowing users to interact with it through voice, screen sharing, and camera input for a seamless support experience.

+[Demo link](https://wschanges.com/support/index.html) - This is currently setup as a demo for this tool.

 ## 🚀 Features

 * **Real-time Multimodal Interaction:** Engage in a live conversation with Gemini using your microphone for voice input.